bharatkumarthapa/bharatkumarthapa/README.md

 <br />
 <br />

-I'm an IT Engineer by profession and a Teacher by passion.
+I'm an IT Engineer by profession and a Ctrl C > CTRL V by passion.
 I share my knowledge by creating Coding & Interview preparation Ideas.